adamajane/software-engineering-1-exam-project/README.md

     .idea/runConfigurations/All_in_software_engineering_1_exam_project.xml

 The run configuration has been tested and works on Windows and macOS.

-Note: When opening the ZIP with IntelliJ, the run configuration is set to the testing configuration by default
 ## Running the program
 There are two ways to run the program:
 1. Go to the `Main` class and click on the green `Run` icon next to the main method.